ISS-Security/project_sharing/descriptions/090_oauth_protocol.md

-# Single Sign-On Using OAuth an Single Table Inheritance
+# Single Sign-On Using OAuth

 This week we will implement single sign-on (SSO) to allow users to login using their Github credentials.
 But first, we must setup our database (API) to handle two types of accounts: regular accounts (Account) and SSO accounts (SSOaccount).